Short overview of problems with AI model deployment and pain points moving Deep Learning models into production environment.

 Google engineers have pointed out in one of their papers that the ML code in only a small fraction of the whole ecosystem.
 The process of deployment plays a big role.
 It consists of many components like resource management, system monitoring, versioning, serving infrastructure.

-Well, so what is the hardest part of the process of model deployment?
+Well, so what is the hardest part of the process?

 From the architecture point of view one of the biggest problems that AI engineers face nowadays is the maintenance of models running in the production environment.
 Collecting events about behavior is one thing but extracting valuable information from it is still a tricky part.
 Sometimes it is hard to keep models up to date with business assumptions.